ethereum/ethereum-org-website/src/content/about/index.md

 This means the website needs to handle many different user journeys, from “a developer who wants a specific tool” and “a newcomer who just bought some ETH and doesn’t know what a wallet is"
 "What is the best website for a blockchain platform?" remains an open question - we are pioneers.
 Building this requires experimentation.

-## Design principles {#design-principles}

-We use a set of [design principles](/contributing/design-principles/) to guide our content and design decisions on the site.

-## Style guide {#style-guide}

-We have a [style guide](/contributing/style-guide/) to standardize certain aspects of writing content to make the contribution process smoother.
-We welcome feedback on both the design principles and the style guide.
-Remember, ethereum.org is for the community, by the community.
-Make sure you read [our principles](/contributing/design-principles/) and [our style guide](/contributing/style-guide/) if you'd like to [contribute to the site](/contributing/).

 ## Product roadmap {#roadmap}

 To make our work more accessible and to foster more community collaboration, the ethereum.org core team publishes an overview of our quarterly roadmap goals.